apenella/go-docker-builder/README.md

 ## Response
 To control how Docker output is sent to the user, `go-docker-build` provides `response` package.
 By default, [DockerBuildCmd](#build), [DockerPushCmd](#push) and [DockerCopyCmd](#copy) instances use a basic configuration of `response` that prints Docker output to `os.Stdout`.
-But you could customize docker client SDK response, defining your own `response` instance, and pass it to them.
+But you could customize the Docker client SDK response, define your `response` instance, and pass it to them.

-`response` receives `ImageBuildResponse` or `ImagePushResponse` items, unmarshals into an struct and finally prepares a user-frendly output.
+`response` receives `ImageBuildResponse` or `ImagePushResponse` items, unmarshals into a struct and finally prepares a user-friendly output.
-To customize the Docker output coming from response items, it could receive a list of transfromer functions.
+To customize the Docker output coming from response items, it could receive a list of transformer functions.
 That function must complain the type `TransformerFunc` defined on `github.com/apenella/go-common-utils/transformer/string`.

 ```go
 // TransformerFunc is used to enrich or update messages before to be printed out